 Susan Oliver joined the Department in 2010.
 Her research specialisms are late-eighteenth-century and Romantic period literature, transatlantic studies, periodical culture, and environmental writing.
 She also works on the more general literature and culture of the long nineteenth century.
 Her interests in art and music inform her work with students.

-The British Academy awarded Susan the Rose Mary Crawshay Prize (2007) for Scott, Byron and the Poetics of Cultural Encounter.
-She has published on British Romantic literature, American nineteenth-century writing, and is completing a monograph on transatlantic periodical culture.
-Outside of Essex, Susan serves on the Advisory Board of the North American Society for Studies in Romanticism (NASSR), the Executive Committee of the British Association for Romantic Studies (BARS) and the MLA Scottish Literature Group.
-She has been a Bibliographer for the MLA.
+The British Academy awarded Susan the Rose Mary Crawshay Prize (2007) for her book Scott, Byron and the Poetics of Cultural Encounter.
+She has published widely on British Romantic literature and American nineteenth-century writing, and is completing monographs on transatlantic periodical culture and on Walter Scott's environmentalism.
+Susan serves on the Advisory Board of the North American Society for Studies in Romanticism (NASSR), the Executive Committee of the British Association for Romantic Studies (BARS) and the Advisory Committee of the MLA International Bibliography.
+She is Senior Bibliographer for the MLA.
 Susan is a member of the editorial board of the Wenshan Review of Literature and Culture.

-Susan is Robert L. McNeil Jr. Fellow for Research in Early American History at the Historical Society of Pennsylvaniaand Andrew W. Mellon Foundation Fellow at the Library Company of Philadelphia during 2014/15.
-Last year she was Andrew W. Mellow Fellow at the Huntington Library.
-She has also held Fellowships at the University of Wyoming, the American Philosophical Society, the MLA and the Institute for Advanced Studies in the Humanities at Edinburgh University.
+Susan has recently held fellowships at the Historical Society of Pennsylvania, Library Company of Philadelphia, Huntington Library, American Philosophical Society, Modern Language Association, and the Institute for Advanced Studies in the Humanities at the Edinburgh University.
 She is Honorary Fellow in Literary Studies in the Department of English, University of Wyoming, and a Senior Member of Wolfson College, University of Cambridge.
 Susan is a Fellow of the Higher Education Academy.

 - Romantic period